ZqIceberg/zqiceberg.github.io/source/经验/Thinking - Brainsotrm - Rank - Approach .md

-Sometimes, Idea is correct, but they don't study enough algorithms to know how to continue Sometimes, Idea is correct, but they don't do enough observations Sometimes, approach is correct (e.g. it is DP), but the idea itself is wrong (you need to think in other reccurance) Sometimes, approach is incorrect, and you need to think differently
+Sometimes, Idea is correct, but they don't study enough algorithms to know how to continue Sometimes, Idea is correct, but they don't do enough observations Sometimes, approach is correct (e.g. it is DP), but the idea itself is wrong (you need to think in other recurrence) Sometimes, approach is incorrect, and you need to think differently

 **How to avoid stucking?**